johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 01. Basic Layout / Page:
     This step will define and implement the general layout of the site.
 This will include the
     following:
-    - Layout which is site's basic page structure
+    - Basic structure for the site's Layout
     - Breakpoints for responsiveness
     - Header
     - Footer